 In the following, read 'LTC' for 'MTC' if 'Linear Time Code' has been selected.

 MTC Start Time: Note that the "MTC Start Time" is actually 4 fields and you can tab between them as required.
 The default time is 00:00:00:00, so if you just need to set the 'hours' component then the first of these fields is the only one you need to change.

 Frame Rate: Select the required frame rate from the drop-down list.
 The Frame Rate you select is remembered by SCS and is used as the default Frame Rate for subsequent new MTC cues.
-So if you change this to 30fps for your first MTC cue, then when you create your next MTC cue SCS will default this field to 30fps.
+For example, if you change this to 30fps for your first MTC cue, then when you create your next MTC cue SCS will default this field to 30fps.